What happens after the intro?

 ~ John Edmonds, Voice of the Cadbury™ easter bunny

-It’s with this nugget in mind that I’m writing a brief article on what to expect before working with our team at Input.
+It’s with this insight that I’m writing a brief guide on what to expect when hiring a digital product studio like ours at Input Logic.

 A little context

-If you’re reading this it’s likely you’ve received a link to this article or discovered it on Medium.
+If you’re reading this, it’s likely you’ve received a link to this article or discovered it on Medium.
 Chances are, we haven’t had a call yet but we’ve been introduced.
-Originally I meant to share this privately with potential clients, but I thought sharing it publicly would be interesting to others in my industry and help us to continue
+Originally I meant to share this privately with potential clients, but I thought sharing it publicly would be useful to anyone researching custom app design and development or looking for tips on how to plan a software project.

 Step 1 — 👋🏽 Intro

-Most people come to us through intros.
-Every intro leads to a scheduled Google Hangout where we digitally shake hands and cover the basics:
+Most people come to us through introductions.
+Every intro leads to a scheduled Google Hangout discovery call where we digitally shake hands and cover the basics:

 The story behind Input